viktor-nikolov/MicroBlaze-DDR3-tutorial/README.md

 <img src="pictures/mig_update.png" title="" alt="" width="600">

 Click Next and select System Clock "No Buffer".
 (As explained earlier, we will add a [BUFG buffer](https://docs.xilinx.com/r/en-US/ug953-vivado-7series-libraries/BUFG) to the design manually.)
+Make sure that the Reference Clock is also set to "No Buffer."
+Since we generate it from the Clocking Wizard, no buffer is needed.

 <img src="pictures/clock_no_buffer.png" title="" alt="" width="600">